DarsiniLakshmiah/Abalone_Age_Prediction_using_R/README.md

 - **Viscera_weight**: Continuous, gut weight after bleeding (in grams).
 - **Shell_weight**: Continuous, shell weight after drying (in grams).
 - **Rings**: Integer, number of shell rings (used to calculate age as `Age = Rings + 1.5`).

+---

+  ## 3. Objectives
+- Develop predictive models to estimate abalone age.
+- Address and resolve challenges such as:
+  - Multicollinearity between predictors.
+  - Heteroscedasticity in residuals.
+  - Outliers and influential observations.
+- Compare the performance of multiple machine learning models.

+---

+## 4. Methodology

+### 4.1 Data Preprocessing
+#### Data Cleaning
+- Identified and handled missing or extreme values.
+- Removed influential points using Cook’s Distance, leverage, and studentized residuals.

+#### Feature Engineering
+- Applied log transformations to stabilize variance and reduce skewness.
+- Addressed multicollinearity using Variance Inflation Factor (VIF) analysis and removed redundant variables.